Right now, I am fully booked.

-REIKI COURSE and TREATMENT
+REIKI CLASSES and TREATMENT

 Reiki is non-invasive, it complements all medical and natural treatments and it is safe and gentle.
 The beauty of reiki is its simplicity and, as Mrs. Takata, who brought reiki to the West, said: "Hands on, reiki on; hands off, reiki off!"
 Reiki is effective regardless of age, race, religion or belief system.

 Joyce encourages her students, as she practises herself, to treat themselves every day.
 I follow this tradition and plan to start a practice in September.
 In the meantime, I also enjoy sending Reiki regularly with most successful results.
 Joyce's approach is absorbing, enlightening and inspiring.
 I found that, at the end of each day, I left with all the enthusiasm and joy of life.
 Joyce is a true aptronym and I have found my work with her transformational.